 There are several risks relating to the Seibu group's, or our businesses that may have a material influence on investor decisions, mainly as described below.
 Fully recognizing these risks, we are making its best efforts to prevent any occurrence of such risks or cope with such risks if any occurred.
 Furthermore, the following descriptions include even matters that are not deemed to be risks from the standpoint of active disclosures of information.
-In addition, the future matters included in the following descriptions are generally based on our evaluations as of March 31, 2017.
+In addition, the future matters included in the following descriptions are generally based on our evaluations as of March 31, 2021.

-(i) Risks Related to Economic Conditions
+1. Risks Related to Economic Conditions

-Nevertheless, several factors, such as lower consumer spending, a deteriorating employment situation, stagnating corporate activities, decreasing demand, lower levels of private and public construction demand, a downturn in the real estate market, downward overseas economies, and geopolitical risks, etc. could have a negative impact on our results of operations and financial condition.
+Nevertheless, several factors, such as lower consumer spending, deteriorating employment situation, stagnating corporate activities, shrinking demand for private and public construction, a downturn in the real estate market, a slump in the global economy, and geopolitical risks, etc. could have a negative impact on our results of operations and financial condition.

-(ii) Risks Related to Legal Regulations
+2. Risks Related to Legal Regulations

 The businesses we engage in are subject to various laws and regulations.